-Finding and hiring the right developer for your team can be challenging.
-Many organizations use coding challenges in their interview process to see which developers walk the walk.
+Finding and hiring the right developer for your team can be a challenging task.
+Many organizations use coding challenges in their interview process to assess which developers truly excel.

-The only issue is that many of these organizations administer coding challenges in the wrong way.
+The only issue is that many of these organizations administer interview coding challenges incorrectly.

 Proving competency in software development takes more than solving a few trick questions.
 But this is what many companies do regardless.